vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 632 References

 (CII III (1981)) Inscriptions of the Early Gupta Kings.
 Revised by Devadatta Ramakrishna Bhandarkar.
-Edit. by Bahadurchand Chhabra & Govind
+Ediṭby Bahadurchand Chhabra & Govind

 Swamirao Gai.
 New Delhi 1981.

 (CII IV) Inscriptions of the Kalacuri-Chedi Era.
 Edited by V.V.
 Mirashi.
 Ootacamund 1955.
 2 vols.
 Archaeological Survey of India.

-(CII V) Inscriptions of the Vākāt.akas.
+(CII V) Inscriptions of the Vākāṭakas.
 Edited by V.V.
 Mirashi.
 Ootacamund 1963.
 Archaeological Survey of India.

 Cousens, Henry